holepunchto/pear-docs/making-a-pear-app-1.md

 # Making a Pear app

-This tutorial will show how to create a basic chat app with Pear, and through that teach you how to use some of the main building blocks.
+This tutorial will show how to create a basic chat app with Pear, and through that teach how to use some of the main building blocks.

 In this first part of the app, users will be able to create chat rooms, connect to each other, and send messages.